In year 10 students have 25 lessons a week.

 Summer term

-Visit our hospitality and catering page for more information
+Visit our media studies page for more information

 Music